INR 287 International Law I

 • Course Requirements and Grading

 Students will be assigned readings on a weekly basis and are expected to come to class prepared and actively particapate to the in-class discussions.
 The up-to-date reading list can be found in the syllabus and.
 Please make sure that you check the list of readings each week to see if there are any updates.
-Students should also watch the video lectures prior to class.
+Students may also watch the avaiable video lectures for purposes of revision.
 Please be reminded that the students are expected to attend the classes regularly and be in class on time.
 There will be regular quizzes to ensure that students revise the topics weekly.
 These quizzes can be in the form of priorly announced quizzes and/or pop-quizzes.
-Please follow the course syllabus for the date and time of the scheduled quizzes.
+As the number and the date of the quizzes may be subject to change, please follow the course syllabus for the date and time of the scheduled quizzes.

 The final grade will be based on the following tasks: